2018 Nissan Frontier Review, Ratings, Specs, Prices, and Photos

 The Frontier is back for 2018 in S, SV, Desert Runner, SL, and Pro-4X trim levels.
 This year, the Frontier S now comes standard with air conditioning and a rearview camera.
 A Midnight Edition package spices up the Frontier’s exterior with black wheels, but things are otherwise the same today as they were when George W. Bush was beginning his second term.

 Underneath the Frontier’s hood sits either an overworked 2.5-liter inline-4 or a robust 4.0-liter V-6; the latter is far more popular and it’s easy to see why.
-Power shuttles through a 5-speed automatic or a 6-speed manual to either the rear or all four wheels.
+Power shuttles through a 5-speed automatic, a 5-speed manual (inline-4), or a 6-speed manual (V-6) to either the rear or all four wheels.

 Extended cab (“King Cab” in Nissan-speak) and four-door crew cab configurations are available.
 Extended cabs all have a 73.3-inch bed, while crew cabs are offered with that or a shorter 59.5-inch bed.